ArcaneTech55/InCollege-TeamProject/README.md

   - `USER-PROFILE.DAT`
   - `TEMP-PROFILE.DAT`
   - `CONNECTIONS.DAT`
+  - `ESTABLISHED-CONNECTIONS.DAT`

 ---

-## Connection Requests (Send + View)
+## Connection Management (Send, Accept/Reject, View Network)

 ### Overview
 After logging in, the post-login menu includes:
 - `4.
 View My Pending Connection Requests`
+- `5.
+View My Network`
-- Searching for a user by full name now shows a profile view with:
+- Searching for a user by full name shows a profile view with:
   - `1.
 Send Connection Request`
   - `2.
 Back to Main Menu`

 All outputs are mirrored to `InCollege-Output.txt`.
-Pending requests are stored persistently in `data/CONNECTIONS.DAT`.
+Connection data is stored persistently in:
+- `data/CONNECTIONS.DAT` (pending requests)
+- `data/ESTABLISHED-CONNECTIONS.DAT` (accepted connections)

+### Managing Pending Connection Requests
+When viewing pending connection requests, users can:
+- **Accept**: Establishes a permanent connection between users
+- **Reject**: Removes the request without establishing a connection
+- Both actions provide clear confirmation messages

+### Network Display
+The "View My Network" option displays:
+- Full names of all connected users
+- University and major information for each connection
+- Format: `"Connected with: [Full Name] (University: [University], Major: [Major])"`

 ### Input Preparation (Single-Run End-to-End)
 Below example will:
 1) Create two accounts (TestUser, NewStudent)
 2) Log in as NewStudent and create a profile
 3) Log out, log in as TestUser, send a connection request to New Student
-4) Log out, log in as NewStudent, view pending requests
+4) Log out, log in as NewStudent, accept the connection request
+5) View the established network

 ```text
 2